tsmit291/Angular_Unit3/03_protecting_your_apis.md

 ## Using JWT protected APIs with Angular

-Now that you have a fully working API that is protected with JWTs, it is time for us to create a client that will use that API.
+Now that you have a fully working API that is protected with JWTs, it is time for us to create an Angularjs front-end that will use that API.

 In general, here is how authentication works with Angular.